bachZSN/multi-paradigm-path-planning/README.md

 - `trajectory` `[T, 2]` — interpolated waypoints normalised to `[-1, 1]`
 - `elevation` `[1, H, W]` — normalised terrain
+- `start` `[2]` — normalised to `[-1, 1]`
+- `goal` `[2]` — normalised to `[-1, 1]`

 ## How the Diffusion Models Work

 ### Grid-Based Pipeline

+1. Build start/goal heatmaps and downsample elevation to model resolution
-1. Condition the model on 4 input channels (noisy path + elevation + start + goal maps)
+2. Condition the model on 4 channels: `(noisy_path, elevation, start_map, goal_map)`
-2. DDIM sampling with CFG at `guidance_scale=4.0` produces a 2D confidence map
+3. Run CFG-guided DDIM sampling to produce a 2D confidence map
-3. Upsample to full world resolution via `F.interpolate`
+4. Upsample confidence to full world resolution
-4. Dijkstra extracts the lowest-cost path using: `step_cost + climb × 20 + (1 − confidence) × 50`
+5. Run terrain-aware shortest-path search guided by confidence to produce a connected, grid-valid path

 ### Coordinate-Based Pipeline

-1. Start/goal are normalised to `[-1, 1]` range
-2. Model is initial trajectory as pure noise
+1. Normalise start/goal to `[-1, 1]` and initialise a trajectory as noise
-3. DDPM in-painting sampling: model predicts noise, denoises trajectory, clamps start/goal
+2. DDIM-style sampling predicts and removes noise over `T` timesteps
+3. Clamp the endpoints (in-painting) at every denoising step
-4. Output `[T, 2]` waypoints are de-normalised to integer world coordinates
+4. De-normalise to world pixel coordinates
-5. Consecutive duplicate waypoints are removed
+5. Refine to a grid-valid path using a terrain-aware search biased toward the predicted trajectory corridor

 ## Configuration